 ASCL’s advice is that staff should not contact children or their families using their own phone.

 Ideally, staff should make contact via the school or college’s online systems.
-Where this is not possible, ASCL would advise the purchase of cheap pay-as-you-go mobiles on behalf of the school or college wherever possible.
-These costs should be included in the school/college's list of additional costs as a result if the COVID-19 health emergency.
+Where this is not possible, for example, during any periods of partial school closure through local lockdowns, ASCL would advise the purchase of cheap pay-as-you-go mobiles on behalf of the school or college wherever possible.
 Where staff have to make the purchase themselves, they should be reimbursed as soon as possible.

 In order to support safeguarding, calls should be recorded, as should one-to-one video calls.